zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/uninstall/decommission-a-node.md

 If the plan is to decommission this node altogether from the Kubernetes cluster, no further steps are needed.
 {{</info>}}

-#### 3. Ensure application pods using Portworx don’t run on this node {#3-ensure-application-pods-using-portworx-dont-run-on-this-node}
+## Step 3.
+Ensure application pods using Portworx don’t run on this node {#3-ensure-application-pods-using-portworx-dont-run-on-this-node}

 If you need to continue using the Kubernetes node without Portworx, you will need to ensure your application pods using Porworx volumes don’t get scheduled here.